 By continuing to educate and spread awareness about the facts of declawing, we can help protect cats and make declawing a procedure of the past.

 Read Just the Facts: Declawing and share this resource to educate others.

 Declawing is unnecessary and ineffective.
 Learn how to humanely address unwanted scratching.

 Support Legislation Banning Declawing

 At least 42 countries have made declawing illegal, including England, France, Wales, New Zealand, Germany, Switzerland, and Israel.
-In North America, declawing is outlawed in nine U.S. cities—Denver, Colorado and eight cities in California—and in two Canadian provinces—Nova Scotia and British Columbia.
+In North America, declawing is outlawed in 11 U.S. cities—Austin, Denver, Colorado and eight cities in California—and the state of New York.
+In Canada, declawing is outlawed in seven provinces—Newfoundland and Labrador, New Brunswick, Alberta, Nova Scotia, British Columbia, and Prince Edward Island.
 Over the past few years, an increasing number of state bills have been introduced to ban declawing, indicating that jurisdictions nationwide are finally recognizing declawing as cruel and inhumane.

 You have the power to protect cats in your community by supporting legislation to ban declawing.
 We have the tools to help!